-If you are looking for an Irish button accordion for sale online or in a music store you will inevitably come across a wide level of pricing.
+If you are looking for a button accordion for sale online or in a music store you will inevitably come across a wide level of pricing.
 A good beginner button accordion can cost upwards of €500.

 Popular accordions from the Paolo Soprani or Hohner range will cost more.
 Prices start at around €1,000 and can reach up to €30,000 for these instruments.